Consider a career in child welfare...

 Employment Application (CMS 100) is required

 .
 Various titles can be graded by application alone, other titles will require testing with the Department of Central Management Services.
-Clerical titles require testing.
-Direct service titles at DCFS are graded based upon the education and experience listed on the application.
+Clerical titles no longer require testing.
+Union-covered position titles at DCFS are graded and/or scored based upon the education and experience listed on the application and/or resumé.
 Each applicant must ensure that the application is completed in its entirety, including education and the selection of work county preference.
 CMS will only accept

 title listed on an application.
 If you are interested in multiple titles, please fill out a separate application for each title.